 All freshman dormitories are located in or adjacent to the Yard.
-The Freshman Dean’s Office is responsible for roommate selection and for many years has earned wide acclaim for creating successful matches—and lifelong friendships—among first-year students.
+The Dean of Students Office is responsible for roommate selection and for many years has earned wide acclaim for creating successful matches—and lifelong friendships—among first-year students.
 Typically, students live in suites, which include a common room and two to four bedrooms.
 Freshman meals are taken in Annenberg Hall, one of Harvard’s most beautiful interior spaces and dedicated exclusively to freshmen.

 After your first year, you will enter one of 12 residences, called Houses.
 Built in the early 20th century, they represent the first American creation of smaller communities within an existing college.
 Houses foster informal interactions between undergraduates and faculty, and provide a residential experience rich in cultural, intellectual, and social character.
 Each House, led by a Faculty Dean (a faculty member who lives in the House) and his or her family, consists of 350 to 500 students.